- Drive the Icefields Parkway in both directions, taking in all the highlights

 Check out the Banff Park Museum for an introduction to the park and its local wildlife.
 There's also the Banff Gondola which takes you to the top of Sulphur Mountain for a walk along the boardwalk trail (or skip the gondola and hike up for free).
-From the summit, you'll have great views of the nearby mountains and can also grab dinner at Sky Bistro.
-Take an evening dip in the hot mineral waters of the Upper Hot Springs Pool (closes 10 pm) before signing off for the night.
+You'll have great views of the nearby mountains from the summit and can also grab dinner at Sky Bistro.
+Take an evening dip in the hot mineral waters of the Upper Hot Springs Pool (closes at 10 pm) before signing off for the night.

 Day 2: Banff to Jasper (3 h 30 min)

 Head north along the Trans Canada Highway to Lake Louise (taking the alternate route through the Bow Valley Parkway).
 Lake Louise marks the southern extremity of the Icefields Parkway, a famous 144-mile (232 km) stretch of highway that winds through some of the most beautiful scenery in the Canadian Rockies.
 Before leaving Banff, fill up on gas as there's only one gas station at Saskatchewan River Crossing, and prices are high.
 It's also good to stock up on picnic supplies to enjoy at the viewpoints or on the hiking trails.